whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - Can Whole Nations Embrace Generosity and Integrity.md

 For a while I wondered how healthy nations could keep prisoners of war if they don't have prisons.
 I also had heard of healthy nations killing their captives -- how does that square with being a culture based on generosity and integrity?

-There are three ways to deal with war captives that allow a nation to maintain a baseline of mutual respect internally: release the captive, kill them, or integrate them and treat them respectfully.
-Some healthy nations have even tortured and released or killed their captives as a way to scare away powerful enemy nations.
-But once captives are accepted as residents, they are treated respectfully.**
+There are three ways to deal with war captives that allow a nation to maintain a baseline of mutual respect internally: release the captive, kill them, or integrate them and treat them well.
+Killing or releasing captives maintains that baseline of mutual respect among everyone within the nation, and even killing can be an act of service to one's neighbors if it helps protect the group.
+But once captives are accepted as residents, they are treated respectfully too.**

 People of healthy nations openly acknowledged that in traditional times they treated their captives with respect, as that baseline of mutual respect really does apply to anyone within the nation.
 Ohiyesa wrote, "It was a point of honor in the old days to treat a captive with kindness."[xxx-indian heroes and great chieftains|sitting bull]